kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 marked as deprecated, to be dropped when the runtimes the Kubelet is supported to run with all support the flag.

+Kubelet startup is modified so that connection to the CRI server (container runtime) is established and RuntimeStatus is queried before initializing the kubelet internal container-manager which is responsible for kubelet-side cgroup management.

 ### Test Plan

 <!--